mit-ll-responsible-ai/hydra-zen/README.md

 hydra-zen offers:
-  - Functions for dynamically and ergonomically creating [structured configs](https://hydra.cc/docs/next/tutorials/structured_config/schema/) that can be used to **fully or partially instantiate – or retrieve without instantiation –** objects in your application, using both user-specified and auto-populated configuration values.
+  - Functions for dynamically and ergonomically creating [structured configs](https://hydra.cc/docs/next/tutorials/structured_config/schema/) that can be used to **fully or partially instantiate – or retrieve without instantiation –** objects in your application, using both user-specified and auto-populated values to configure them.
-  - The ability to launch hydra jobs, complete with parameter sweeps and multi-run configurations, from within a notebook or any other Python runtime.
+  - The ability to launch hydra jobs, complete with parameter sweeps and multi-run configurations, from within a notebook or any other Python environment.
   - Incisive type annotations that provide enriched context to IDEs, type checkers, and other tooling, about your project's configurations.
   - Runtime validation of configurations to catch mistakes before your application launches.
-  - Support for both object-oriented libraries (e.g. `torch.nn`) as well as functional ones (e.g. `jax` and `numpy`)
+  - Equal support for both object-oriented libraries (e.g. `torch.nn`) and functional ones (e.g. `jax` and `numpy`)

 ## Installation
 `hydra-zen` is light weight: its dependencies are `hydra-core` and `typing-extensions`